aforward/anunknown/assets/blog/the-code-i-didnt-write.md

 ### Zero Caching

-I wrote a mortgage calculator API for a new mortgage broker (<a href="https://hatchmortgage.com/">Hatch Mortgage</a>) that wanted to make things like _affordability_ and _payouts schedules_ much easier for people to navigate and understand.
+I wrote a mortgage calculator API for a new mortgage broker ([Hatch Mortgage](https://hatchmortgage.com/)) that wanted to make things like _affordability_ and _payouts schedules_ much easier for people to navigate and understand.
 This company was more interested in helping it's client answer questions from their perspective:

 * I make this this much, how much house can I afford
 * I want this big a house, how much downpayment do I need